Any SEO can tell you about times where managing SEO is truly frustrating. I can think of three examples from my own experience:

 This is an ideal dashboard to analyze ranking position changes over time.
 In seoClarity, you construct it based on information from the Rank Clarity, allowing you to understand ranking changes over time.

 This contains an overview of any technical problems on the site that may affect SEO visibility.
 Data comes from Clarity Audit and various site audits you perform.

 #4.
 Backlink Health

 With such a dashboard, you access information on backlinks pointing to your site to monitor link profile’s health regularly.

 This is a critical dashboard for any SEO reporting on tangible results as well.
 Using data from Site Analytics showcase the ROI gained from the channel (as well as things like bounce rate, transactions, and revenue).
 You can also identify traffic sources in this dashboard in seoClarity.

 Organizations with multiple locations will want to use this dashboard to monitor their local search visibility.
 This dashboard collects data from seoClarity’s Rank Clarity, Geo Rank, and Google Maps.

 Part II.
 Examples of Dashboards to Check Regularly

-This dashboard provides robust information to identify the most profitable phrases and decide which ones to focus on in the upcoming SEO campaigns.
+This dashboard provides robust information to identify the most profitable search queries and phrases and decide which ones to focus on in the upcoming SEO campaigns.
 It pulls data from the Search Analytics reports.

 #8.
 Content Marketing Performance